Community & Environment

 A complex range of factors impact on noise levels, including the topography of the land, the type of road surface, buildings, traffic volumes and types of vehicle.
 These are all taken into account in the noise model.

-We use a range of mitigation measures in seeking to ensure that noise levels remain within the limits in State Planning Policy 5.4 .
+We use a range of mitigation measures in seeking to ensure that noise levels remain within the limits of State Planning Policy 5.4.
 These include the construction of noise walls/bunds, or architectural treatments to individual properties.
+Open State Planning Policy 5.4 to find out more .

 In cases where the visual amenity of a residence is affected as a result of new road works, (i.e. the property outlook) we meet owners and discuss measures to reduce this impact.
 Examples include using screen planting (such as densely planted trees) as mitigation.